 Vista Ridge Aerial Adventure Park & Mini-Putt Course

-Open until October 1, so only 2 weeks left until this new attraction in Fort McMurray is closed for the season.
+Only open until October 1 – get out quick before this outdoor attraction in Fort McMurray is closed for the season!
 The Vista Ridge Aerial Adventure Park and Mini-Putt Course opened this past spring and was even seen on Amazing Race Canada!

 The aerial park is for kids ages 7+ and costs between $19-32 depending on the course.
 Please see their website for detailed instructions: